Mexico - eCommerce Mexico - eCommerce

-According to the Mexican Internet Association’s latest available data, the Mexican eCommerce market had a value of USD 17.6 billion in 2016 and grew at an annual rate of 28.3 percent.
-The market will continue growing because of improvements in connectivity, enhanced financial inclusion, more streamlined logistics, and increased digital literacy.
+According to the Mexican Internet Association’s latest available data, the Mexican eCommerce market had a value of USD 21 billion in 2017 and grew at an annual rate of 20 percent.
+The market is expected to continue growing because of improvements in connectivity, enhanced financial inclusion, more streamlined logistics, and increased digital literacy.
 Multichannel brick-and-mortar (brick-and-click) retailers have reportedly seen their online sales grow to account for 25 percent of overall sales.
-In 2017, there were 79 million internet users, representing 67 percent of the population over the age of six.
-Surveys conducted by the Mexican Internet Association in 2018 indicate that 75 percent of internet users report engaging in eCommerce within the previous three months.
+In 2018, there were 82 million internet users, representing 71 percent of the population over the age of six.
+Surveys conducted by the Mexican Internet Association in 2018 indicate that 60 percent of internet users report engaging in eCommerce within the previous three months.

-Apparel and accessories lead the categories of reported online purchases, followed by digital downloads, event tickets, and travel.
-PayPal, debit cards, and personal credit cards are the preferred methods of payment.
+Current eCommerce Market TrendsTransportation services lead the categories of reported online purchases, followed by digital downloads, event tickets, travel, and apparel.
+Debit cards, and personal credit cards are the preferred methods of payment.
 However, due to a low rate of financial inclusion, many online retailers offer payment alternatives such as cash payments at convenience stores.
-The top incentives for online shoppers are secure payment options, free shipping, interest-free monthly payment plans, and a guaranteed return policy.
+The top incentives for online shoppers are secure payment options, free shipping, and a guaranteed return policy.
 There is a growing trend towards purchasing through mobile devices.
+The Mexican Central Bank (Banxico) mandated all financial institutions with over 3,000 clients to provide commission-free payments via quick response (QR) code on their mobile applications starting September 30, 2019.

+Social Media and Digital MarketingUse of social media is widespread in Mexico.
+It is the most popular online activity, followed by e-mail.
+Facebook is the most-used social network, followed by YouTube, Twitter, and Instagram.
 Mexican buyers report being highly influenced by social networks when making their purchases.
 Shoppers go online to conduct price comparisons, research product features, or find nearby stores before making purchasing decisions.
+The growing trend toward mobility will likely increase this influence.